 Graduate students can submit to present their work in regular sessions for research in progress or formal papers, and then will present alongside faculty and other professional sociologists/etc.

 PSA strives to be an inclusive and supportive place for students to make their first presentations.
 If your submission is complete (provides the requested information), it is very likely that it will be accepted.
 PSA provides 50 Student Travel Grants of $200 (beginning in 2019; was $125 in former years) to students who are presenting at the in-person conference, have prepaid membership and registration, and then apply and are randomly selected from the pool of applicants.
 Applications are accepted in January/February each year through the PSA website.
-Note: Student Travel Grants will not be offered in 2021, as the conference is virtual.
+You may apply for a 2022 Student Travel Grant here; deadline is February 23, 2022.

 Attending the PSA Conference Student registrants are welcome to attend any of the more than 200 sessions at the conference, and often report amazement at the wide variety of topics addressed through presenters’ research.
 Attending sessions on topics you are interested in can be a great way to explore sociology and think about your future as a sociologist!

 Each year the PSA Student Affairs Committee and other committees sponsor some special sessions aimed at students–on topics like applying for graduate school, getting a job teaching at a community college, how to make the most of your conference experience, and much more.
 In 2017, PSA held its first Grad Fair, where representatives from various graduate schools in the PSA region staffed tables to meet undergraduate students and share information about their programs.

 Other Ways to Participate in PSA Students are able to be appointed to most PSA committees; you can find information on this when you sign up for your PSA membership.
 Each year, one graduate student is elected to the governing Council (Board).